SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 ## Versioning

-We're using a somewhat custom versioning scheme that allows us to incorporate information about the API version and SDK version.
-We update version references via the `npm run sync-codegen` script currently.
+We're using a [custom versioning scheme](https://guides.substrate.run/sdks/versioning) that allows us to incorporate information about the API version and SDK version.
+We update version references via the `make sync-codegen` script currently.

 The version string looks like the following: